 - selected online transactions

-The rewards exclusion list for the HSBC Revolution is fairly standard, and you can expect to earn 10x points on most transactions like groceries, dining, ride hailing, shopping, etc.
+The rewards exclusion list for the HSBC Revolution is fairly standard, and you can expect to earn 10x points on most online and offline transactions like groceries, dining, ride-hailing, shopping, etc.

 It doesn’t award 10x points for public transport.

 With the points earned from your HSBC Revolution card, you can redeem cash vouchers for Amazon, Lazada, Qoo10, Dairy Farm Group, and more.